-Stanford ChEM-H will bring together chemists, engineers, biologists, and clinicians to understand life at a chemical level and apply that knowledge to improving human health.
-The term ChEM-H serves as both shorthand for an emerging interdisciplinary area of chemistry that we seek to foster and an acronym for the fields it encompasses (harnessing Chemistry, Engineering, and Medicine to understand and advance Human health).
-ChEM-H builds on Stanford’s extraordinary talent in the Schools of Humanities & Sciences, Engineering, and Medicine, as well as its proximity to the SLAC National Accelerator Laboratory, to explore this new frontier at the interface of chemistry and human biology.
+Stanford ChEM-H is an interdisciplinary institute that bridges Chemistry, Engineering, and Medicine to understand life at the molecular level and harness that knowledge to address long-range challenges in Human health.
+ChEM-H builds on Stanford’s extraordinary talent in the Schools of Humanities & Sciences, Engineering, and Medicine, as well as its proximity to the SLAC National Accelerator Laboratory, to explore the frontier at the interface of the physical sciences and engineering with medicine and human biology.

 Training the next generation of molecular scientists

 Central to the Stanford ChEM-H mission is the education of a new type of researcher and future scientific leader who is fluent in multiple scientific languages and is equipped to use the tools of engineering to transform our approach to human health.
 Our undergraduate, graduate, and postdoctoral programs prepare our trainees to pioneer new basic science discoveries, develop breakthrough diagnostics and therapeutics, and revolutionize healthcare.

 The heart of Stanford ChEM-H is its research community—the faculty, staff, and trainees who solve the biggest problems in human health.
 Our diverse faculty includes our Institute Scholars, hired by the Institute in conjunction with Stanford schools and departments, and affiliated Faculty Fellows.
 Our researchers and clinicians bridge disciplines, pulling from specialized training in chemistry, engineering, biology, and medicine to form innovative and collaborative research programs.